 lot of water has flowed under the bridges of the Indus River system (both

 literally and figuratively).
-There is global warming.
+There is global warming, the quantum of water yield in the Indus River system is declining.
 We have problems of

 desertification, climate and rainfall pattern change.
 Pakistan has been